How To Select The Best Trade Show Booth Location

 Here’s a simple way to get more bang for your buck — ask for a location near one of the event’s sponsors, or a well-known brand in your industry.

-Pick a spot nearby and you can “piggyback” on a big brand’s marketing efforts and benefit from free exposure, as well as a small but steady trickle of foot traffic from the larger exhibits around yours.
+Pick a spot nearby and you can “piggyback” on a big brand’s marketing efforts and benefit from free exposure and a small but steady trickle of foot traffic from the larger exhibits around yours.

 Choose and reserve your space as early as possible